Booleans are a fundamental data type in C++ that represent truth values,

 3. Boolean Expressions

-Boolean expressions are expressions that evaluate to either true
+Boolean expressions are expressions that evaluate to either true or false.
+They are commonly used in conditional statements

 and loops.